mhenke/Getting-Started-with-Wheels/readme.md

 Issues may also be reported in Github.

-And last but not least, any kind of discussion regarding Ruby on Rails documentation is very welcome in the CFWheels Google Group.
+And last but not least, any kind of discussion regarding ColdFusion on Wheels documentation is very welcome in the CFWheels Google Group.

 ## Contributors